-The protective fabric on the bottom of the camper was REALLY droopy.
-It was intact, so didn’t need to be replaced.
-But it needed to be refastened to the bottom of the camper.
-With wood joists in the camper I went with wood battens to hold the fabric.
-Check out the details.
+The protective fabric on the bottom of the camper was really droopy.
+It was intact, so it didn’t need to be replaced, but it needed to be refastened to the bottom of the camper.
+With wood joists in the camper, I went with wood battens to hold the fabric.

 Which type of light bulb do you choose when you need to replace a burned-out incandescent bulb in your RV?
 Older RVs had energy consuming incandescent bulbs while newer coaches have gone to halogens.
 Should one simply replace the bulb with the same type or upgrade to the new LED technology?
 And are all RV…Watch Now >>

 Making the switch to LED lights can make your RV feel much more open and bright.
 There are a variety of LED replacement bulbs on the market; therefore, it’s important to research the differences.
 The more expensive RV LED replacement bulbs are made with an aluminum cage in-between the chips rather than fiberboard.
 This helps…Watch Now >>

 It takes very little time to inspect your front windshield, according to this RV maintenance video – and spending the time more than pays off down the road.
 Taking preventive steps can reduce the need for expensive windshield and water damage repairs.
 During your annual RV maintenance check, examine the windshield to look for cracks…Watch Now >>

 Inspecting your front-end clearance lights is an important part of yearly RV maintenance, and this video takes you through the process.
 This procedure is important because the lenses on the lights can crack or the seals can come loose, allowing moisture to penetrate.
 The moisture may do damage by dripping down the front of the…Watch Now >>